A Whole-House Cleaning Schedule You'll Actually Stick To

 The trick lies in creating a realistic schedule that truly works for you and your home.
-This may mean a weekly cleaning schedule or a monthly cleaning schedule.
+Depending on the time you have available, that could mean a weekly cleaning schedule or a monthly cleaning schedule.
 Read on for simple step-by-step tips to set you up for stress-free cleaning success.

 Step 1: Get Ready